krischik/SteemRubyTutorial/Documents/Part-6.md

       _received_vesting_shares  = Amount.new account.received_vesting_shares
 ```

-calculate actual vesting by adding and subtracting delegation.
+Calculate actual vesting by subtracting and adding delegation done by the user (`_delegated_vesting_shares`) and done to the user (`_received_vesting_shares`).

 ```ruby
       _actual_vesting = _vesting_shares - _delegated_vesting_shares + _received_vesting_shares
 ```

-calculate the account value by adding all balances in SBD
+Calculate the account value by adding all balances in SBD.
+Apart from the delegation.
+Delegation does not add or subract from the account value.

 ```ruby
       _account_value =